NaomiMod/games-ExtractTools/README.md

 2) Download your game specific script or [Naomi Model Extractor](https://github.com/NaomiMod/games-ExtractTools/archive/main.zip)

 3) Get [QuickBMS](https://aluigi.altervista.org/quickbms.htm) and run the script.
-Open the script and you'll be asked which file to scan and where to extract files.
+You'll be asked to open the script, which file to scan and where to extract files.